gitter-badger/OpenProfile/README.md

 OpenProfile is a free and open-source easy to use autobiography and biography creator written in Python.

+### Command-line

+To see a list of commands that can be used in the OpenProfile command-line, visit [this](https://github.com/deavmi/OpenProfile/wiki/Commands) wiki page.

 ### Different builds of OpenProfile: